gitkraken/gitlens-docs/gitlens/gitlens-faq.md

 ***

-### How do I sign in or out of GitLens?
+### How do I sign in or out of my GitKraken GitLens+ account?

-To sign into your GitLens account, click the GitLens icon in the left sidebar and select `Sign In`.
+To sign into your GitKraken GitLens+ account, click the GitLens icon in the left sidebar and select `Sign In`.

 <img src="/wp-content/uploads/gl-sign-in-1.png" class="img-bordered img-responsive center">